mraniki/dxsp/README.md

 Key features:

-- Any blockchains mainnet or testnet supported by web3py, 1inch or uniswap type router.
+- Any blockchains mainnet or testnet supported by web3py, uniswap type router (uniswap, pancakeswap) or 0x.

 Other features:

 - Translate token symbol to contract address via user defined tokenlist format or coingecko API
-- Connect to web3 automatically
+- Connect to web3 automatically or use your own w3
 - Approve contract and sign transaction
 - Quote a given token
-- Use Base trading symbol like stablecoin
+- Use Base trading symbol like stablecoin for risk management approach
 - Settings to use the module for your own setup

 ## Install